• Overview

 School

-School for young dragons and wild dragons who are trying to adjust to town living is paid for by the government.
+School for young dragons and wild dragons who are trying to adjust to living in town is paid for.
 College and universities are paid for, and are ran by the government to ensure everyone gets a chance at greater education.
 Workers at the universities are paid by the government, as well as other teachers.
 Schools are not allowed to be run by private business, unless it is for something specific.

 Hospitals and Medical Services